iMilchshake/ddnet-automap-creator/README.md

 # ddnet-automap-creator

-Visual editor to easily create DDNet [automappers](https://wiki.ddnet.org/wiki/Automapper).
+Visual editor to easily create DDNet automappers.

-Web version is available at [https://imilchshake.github.io/ddnet-automap-creator/](https://imilchshake.github.io/ddnet-automap-creator/).
+The goal of this tool is to help _normal_ users (without coding skills) to create complete automappers for _most_ tilesets.
+However, some special edge-cases or more complex rules might not be supported yet.
+In future versions i might support more rules, but hide them in some "advanced" mode, so the tool remains easy to use for regular users.

+Interested?
+You dont need to install anything, just check out the [web tool](https://imilchshake.github.io/ddnet-automap-creator/).

 ## Building

-r++ is a submodule and is built from source, so clone with:
+Want to build it yourself? r++ is a submodule and is built from source, so clone this repo with:

 ```sh
 git clone --recurse-submodules https://github.com/iMilchshake/ddnet-automap-creator